The Update (as of January 27, 2022)

 Wood Island Station is a “Duluth Type” which is a specific architectural design first built in Duluth MN in 1894.
 There were only 28 of them ever constructed, and only 12 remain.
 In Maine there is only one other Duluth Type station besides Wood Island.
 It is in Biddeford Pool but has been substantially changed and is used as a private home.
 Wood Island Station is not only of a rare architectural type, but it is very special because the site of that small island was used in a unique way.
 Instead of the doors to the boat room facing towards the ocean on the same side as the watch tower, as is done in every Duluth type station – and in every life saving station of any design – Wood Island’s boat room doors open to the rear of the building.
 This is because the water to the north is more protected than the water to the south.
 This is the only life saving station that has such a design.

 What is even more noteworthy, through the research for that application it was learned for the first time that Wood Island Station is the last remaining life saving station of any design anywhere in the USA that has a marine railway.
 A few other stations have marine rails connecting separate boat houses to the water, but none are connecting the station to the sea.
+There are also a few with marine railways from the early US Coast Guard period soon after 1915, when the Coast Guard was founded.
+But as for life saving stations, this is the last one with a marine railway connected to the station.
 Obviously restoring not only the station but also the marine railway would be a very rare and exciting thing.
 It is fair to say that original research that moved the body of knowledge of life saving stations forward was generated by this application.
 It was an excellent work product.
 And the more we learned about Wood Island Station, the more we found special and important it really is.

 The “eligibility” designation meant that the local building permit problem had been resolved.
 The “substantial reconstruction” issue was removed.
 It also meant that the flood insurance required by the National Park Service funding would be far cheaper.